INSaFLU/docker/README.md

 ## Update INSaFLU for older deploys

-This steps are for the users that already have previous docker instalations of INSaFLU.
-This re-instaltion doesn't remove previous data that are in older instalations.
+This steps are for the users that already have previous docker installations of INSaFLU.
+This re-installation doesn't remove previous data that are in older installations.

 ```
 $ cd <move to the previous instalation of insaflu docker>